 Besides the fusion of chromosomes 2A and 2B, the human genome has had some other changes since our divergence from chimpanzees.
 For example, in chromosomes 4, 5, and others, we can see some inverted segments.
 And not just when we compare ourselves to chimps.
 We can see how parts of our genome have been inverted, deleted, or duplicated as we compare our genome with the genomes of other primates.

 Interestingly, the further we go back in our evolutionary family tree, the relatively more dissimilarities we observe.
 The latter observation is nothing new.
 Biologists have used something called a molecular clock for several decades already.
 That is, they can take any two or more organisms, look at their genomes, and find how similar their DNA is.
 The more differences they find, the more ancient their last common ancestor is.
-That is a striking observation, and I shall talk more about the molecular clock in a separate article in the future.
+That is a striking observation, and you can learn about the molecular clock here.

 Thus far, it’s important to note that the reason why humans have one less chromosome than chimps is that a few million years ago, two of our ancestors’ chromosomes fused together.
 That is why we still have mostly similar genes, even though clear differences in the number of our chromosomes.
 How changes like these can stick in a species is a topic for another day.